kilpkonn/msc-thesis/main.typ

 ==== Tactic "type constructor"

-"Type constructor" is first of our tactics that takes us from some types to another types.
+"Type constructor" is the first of our tactics that takes us from some types to other types.
-The idea is to attempt to apply type constructors we have in scope.
+The idea is to attempt to apply the constructors of types we have in scope.
 We try them by looking for terms for each of the arguments the constructor has from the lookup table.
-If we have terms for all the arguments then we have successfully applied the constructor.
+If we have terms for all the arguments, then we have successfully applied the constructor.
-If not then we cannot apply the constructor at this iteration of the algorithm.
+If not, then we cannot apply the constructor at this iteration of the algorithm.

 The tactic includes both sum and product types (`enum` and `struct` for rust).

-As compound types may contain generic arguments, the tactic works in both forward and backward direction.
+As compound types may contain generic arguments, the tactic works in both forward and backward directions.
 The forward direction is used if the ADT does not have any generic parameters.
 The backward direction is used for types that have generic parameters.
-In the backward direction all the generic type arguments are taken from the types in wishlist.
+In the backward direction, all the generic type arguments are taken from the types in the wishlist.
-By doing that we know that we only produce types that somehow contribute towards our search.
+By doing that, we know that we only produce types that somehow contribute to our search.

 The tactic avoids types that have unstable generic parameters that do not have default values.
-Unstable generics with default values are allowed as many of the well known types have unstable generic parameters that have default values.
+Unstable generics with default values are allowed, as many of the well-known types have unstable generic parameters that have default values.
-For example the definition for ```rust Vec``` type in Rust is following:
+For example, the definition for ```rust Vec``` type in Rust is the following:
 ```rs
 struct Vec<T, #[unstable] A: Allocator = Global>
 ```
-As the users normally avoid providing generics arguments that have default values we also decided to avoid filling them.
+As the users normally avoid providing generic arguments that have default values, we also decided to avoid filling them.
-This means that for the ```rust Vec``` type above the algorithm only tries different types for `T`, but never touches the `A` (allocator) generic argument.
+This means that for the ```rust Vec``` type above, the algorithm only tries different types for `T` but never touches the `A` (allocator) generic argument.
 /*
 #todo("How to indicate arbitary number of fields / variants?")
 #todo("Should we indicate that we actually need type constructor, arguments and type is not enough or is it implementation detail?")